 - The protection group created during test recovery will NOT be destroyed and will remain.
 It can be safely destroyed and eradicated manually if preferred.
 This protection group will be re-used for additional test recoveries if no configuration changes occur to the original source protection group

 This section covers the recovery of an vVol-based protection group from one FlashArray to another.
 Choose Run on the recovery plan to start the recovery wizard.

-This can be run via the planned migration or the disaster recovery process within SRM--there is no significant difference on the FlashArray operations in either mode other than the in the planned migration recovery all operations are expected to succeed.
+This can be run via the planned migration or the disaster recovery process within SRM; there is no significant difference on the FlashArray operations in either mode other than the in the planned migration recovery.
+All operations are expected to succeed in the planned migration recovery.
 In the DR mode, any operations on the source site (operations within vCenter, SRM, or the FlashArray) can fail and the process will continue.
-For the FlashArray this means that if the source FlashArray is down there will be no final synchronization of changes.
+For the FlashArray, this means that if the source FlashArray is down there will be no final synchronization of changes.

 It is always recommended to run recoveries in the planned migration mode--as the fewer failures, the more automatic the eventual reprotect operation will be.
 Only attempt a disaster recovery operation if the source site is down and a planned migration will not succeed.
 Complete the wizard to initiate the recovery.